apex/up/docs/02-aws-credentials.md

 }
 ```

 Note that this may change as features are added to Up, so you may have to adjust the policy.
+A comprehensive minimum policy will provided when Up features solidify.